 PIN Entry Devices

 PIN entry devices are the machines used to swipe credit and debit cards and enter PIN numbers, hence the name.
 Most people don’t think of their swipe devices as being part of network security but they are a networked end-point that handles payment data.
 Hackers have figured out ways to compromise some models for PIN entry devices and ‘skim’ the swipe data directly from the device.
 The best way to resist this unusual attack is to ensure that you have a PCI-compliant PIN entry device.
 The security vulnerabilities that allowed older models to be hacked have since been fixed in newly approved devices.
 In most cases, you should be able to get compliant swipe devices from the same vendor as your point of sale computers.

 Modern businesses need to run payment information through certain software in order to function properly meaning that your PCI compliance journey isn’t over until your new devices have been set up with the right software installation and settings as well.
 Fortunately, there’s a fairly wide selection of business payment application software for you to choose from as well.
 If used correctly, the approved programs can help you manage payment information safely while encrypted.

 PCI compliance is something that any business can achieve with time and investment.
-That said, if you’re going to pace yourself with the upgrades, make sure to stay current on the most recent PCI compliance standards.
+That said if you’re going to pace yourself with the upgrades, make sure to stay current on the most recent PCI compliance standards.
 Cybersecurity is not a static thing.
-The hackers keep thinking up new ways to hack and we keep inventing new defenses to stop them.
+The hackers keep thinking up new ways to hack and we keep inventing new defences to stop them.